virtualscienceforum/virtualscienceforum/texts/LRCannouncment.md

 where you can find information and resources about how to do so.
 All of our content is available on Github and on our YouTube channel.
 Also, our next colloquium on **** is going to be by **** of ****.
 I have shared links to these pages in the chat.
-I'd also like to thank the institutional support making it possible for us to continue this work, in particular by Delft University of Technology and Indiana University - Bloomington.
+I'd also like to thank the institutional support making it possible for us to continue this work, in particular the Kavli Institute of Nanoscience Delft.

 A note on Q&A: please use the "raise hand" option in the participant panel, which you can find at the bottom of your screens.
 I will be moderating the participants panel and will let the speaker know that